chatox/networks-science-course/theory/README.md

 ### Before class

 Study on your own, try to solve exams from past years.
-Ask your questions in the forum.

 ### During class